 Another important moment why some sellers have such cheap prices is simple: people (especially, the more experienced ones) want to buy from sellers with good feedback.
 An easy way to get good feedback is to make a lot of sales for a cheap product, either without making profit, or even at a small loss.
 I have seen a lot of listings where the price increases almost by 2x when the listing reaches a number of sales significant enough to be the first product, if sorted by a number of sales.

 All set?
-Check out the favorite AliExpress items in our Shop section.
+Check out our coolest AliExpress products in the Geeky section.

 P.S.: A good postal tracking service that I like to use is 17Track.Net.
 It shows all tracking status updates, including when it reaches your country; and there is a built-in translator.